$8,919,541 | 8,145.70 ACRES | UNDER CONTRACT

 On the southern portion of the ranch, approximately 588 acres are dedicated to cultivation and include some acreage for wildlife food plots, with the larger fields used for hay production and livestock grazing.
 Generally speaking, the cultivated fields are described as productive and very fertile clay loam soils.

 Road systems throughout the ranch are favorable for vehicular travel to and from essentially all portions of the property.
 At least three river crossings, with imbedded stone bottoms, are navigable in either pickup or ATV vehicles.

-As implied by the name of the ranch, the most striking feature on the property is the eight miles of river frontage winding through the ranch, creating 4 sweeping bends that feature some spectacular high and elevated ridges and overviews.
+As implied by the name of the ranch, the most striking feature on the property is the seven miles of river frontage winding through the ranch, creating 4 sweeping bends that feature some spectacular high and elevated ridges and overviews.
 Approximately one dozen earthen ponds, many of them large in size, support excellent fishing as well as duck and sandhill crane hunting.
 In the northeastern portion of the property, two large ponds, approximately 4 to 5 acres each, are stocked with catfish and largemouth bass offering exceptional fishing opportunities for those favoring the rod and reel in spring and summer seasons.
 In the central portion of the property are three stock ponds that range from 1 to 3 acres in size.
 These ponds are excellent sources of respite for ducks and sizable flocks of sandhill cranes in winter.